cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 Therefore, by definition values cannot themselves be facts, we can't find them in the world.
 Once we have a good idea about the facts, we weigh them according to some set of values to come to a decision.
 (Anyone who has worked in machine learning or reinforcement learning can map this distinction to features/weights and environment/policy pairs.
 Scientists uncover and characterize feature sets and environments, but on their own they can never tell us what loss function, weight matrix, reward mechanism or loss function to choose.)
-If a discussion is going to lead anywhere productive, this distinction should always be made clear.
+If a discussion is going to lead anywhere productive, this distinction should always remain clear.
 For compactness, I say 'fact set' and 'value set' to invoke the set of all values and facts that we consider in a given situation.

 Some observations on this framework (can be skipped).